WhosMyName/DCC/README.md

 # MangaChapter2Volume - MC2V
-#####This is a small Application to automagically convert Manga Chapters into appropriate Volumes for further processing!
+#####This is a small Application to automagically moves/copys Manga Chapters into appropriate Volumes for further processing!

 ######DISCLAIMER:
 I do not take responsibillity for any Data Loss!